Return refreshed and replenished this January! Celebrate National Mentoring Month.

 What started as a US youth mentoring movement, has snowballed into a global celebration of the benefits of mentoring in all areas of society, with many organisations, universities, and charities getting involved.

-If you want to make a real impact, you need to establish a mentoring program in your organisation.
-Mentoring has so many positive uses in the workplace, including leadership training, diversity and inclusion, on-boarding, graduate retention and more.
+So if you want to make a real impact, you need to establish a mentoring program within your company.
+Mentoring has so many positive uses in the workplace, including leadership training, diversity and inclusion, on-boarding, graduate retention, and more.

-Read our stats on mentoring in the workplace so you can go to whoever's in charge and pitch the idea of mentoring in your organisation with some killer numbers to back it up!
+Read our stats on mentoring in the workplace so you can approach senior leaders in your business and pitch your mentoring program with some killer numbers to back it up!

 The start of a new year is all about setting goals and thinking about what you want to achieve.
 With January fittingly being National Mentoring Month, it's a great opportunity to decide to get a mentor for the year ahead.